pingcap/docs-cn/system-variables.md

 - Default value: `OFF`
 - This variable is used to set whether to enable the `LIST (COLUMNS) TABLE PARTITION` feature.

+### `tidb_enable_mutation_checker` (New in v6.0.0)

+- Scope: SESSION | GLOBAL
+- Default value: `ON`
+- This variable is used to control whether to enable TiDB mutation checker, which is a tool used to check consistency between data and indexes during the execution of DML statements.
+If the checker returns an error for a statement, TiDB rolls back the execution of the statement.
+Enabling this variable causes a slight increase in CPU usage.
+For more information, see [Troubleshoot Inconsistency Between Data and Indexes](/troubleshoot-data-inconsistency-errors.md ).

 ### tidb_enable_noop_functions <span class="version-mark">New in v4.0</span>

 - Scope: SESSION | GLOBAL